-Section 9.
-Special Conditions by Classification.

-i.
+- i.
 Seniority Shift Bid.
-Based on seniority within their job classification, (with separate bids for regular/lead SASs, part-time SASs, and AVSEC trainers), employees shall bid shifts, and/or days off that will be effective no later than the last day of the months of January, May and September.
+Based on seniority within their job classification, (with separate bids for SAS, part-time SAS, and AVSEC Training Operations Specialists), employees shall bid shifts, and/or days off that will be effective the Sunday following New Years Day, the Sunday of the weekend prior to Memorial Day weekend and the Sunday following Labor Day weekend.
 Management will ensure that there are at least fourteen (14) calendar days notice from the time the bid process has been completed and the time that the new shifts, assignments and/or days off are implemented.
-In the event of a significant change in operations, employees will have the option to re-bid shifts.
+In the event of a significant change in operations, employees will have the option to re-bid shifts. - ii.

-ii.
 Vacation Bidding.
 Vacations shall be bid on a first come, first serve basis.
-Management will provide a rolling calendar binder or electronic equivalent so that employees may look out one (1) year in advance in order to put in for vacation.

-iii.
-Shift Duty Full-time/lead SASs, part-time SASs, and AVSEC trainers shall each be divided into a shift system; each shift shall begin at a specified time and continue for the duration of their scheduled shift.
+Management will provide a rolling calendar binder or electronic equivalent so that employees may look out one (1) year in advance in order to put in for vacation. - iii.
+Shift Duty.
+Full-time SAS, part-time SAS, and AVSEC Training Operations Specialists shall each be divided into a shift system; each shift shall begin at a specified time and continue for the duration of their scheduled shift.
 Each shift will have a Relief position(s) as necessary.
 Shift vacancies shall be filled on a one-time basis with the highest seniority volunteer from within that shift.
 If there are no volunteers within the shift, it shall be filled by the most senior volunteer from the section.
-Assignments will be posted four weeks in advance.
+Assignments will be posted seven (7) days in advance. - v.

-iv.
-Lead.
-The Port may, at its discretion, designate one or more bid shift position on each scheduled shift (i.e. "Day", Swing," and "Mid") as the "lead" position, and limit bidding for that shift to those employees who are willing to undertake Lead responsibilities and do not have discipline on record in the last 12 month period.
-The Lead position will be compensated at a rate of 5% above the pay rate that would otherwise apply.

-v.
 Shift Trades.
-Trades between individuals within equivalent classifications after shift bidding is completed (but within the same pay period) shall be permitted as follows:

-- Trades will not cause overtime. - Trade will not disturb any other established vacation bid. - Employees will provide reasonable advance notice to management of trades pursuant to department policy and procedure.
+Trades between individuals within equivalent classifications after shift bidding is completed (but within the same pay period) shall be permitted as follows: - Trades will not cause overtime. - Trade will not disturb any other established vacation bid. - Employees will provide reasonable advance notice to management of trades pursuant to department policy and procedure.